-For 2012/13, the lower threshold (the CO2 emissions figure which sets the 15 per cent rate) will be reduced from 125g/km to 120g/km.
-This is of historical relevance as practitioners and taxpayers are expected to be completing tax returns for 2012/13 in the run up to the electronic filing deadline of 31 January 2014.
+For 2016/17, the lower threshold (the CO2 emissions figure which sets the 5 per cent rate) will be reduced from 75g/km to 50g/km.
+Jogging your memories, the lower emission threshold in 2011/12 was dropped from 125g/km to 120g/km.
+This is of historical relevance as practitioners and taxpayers are expected to be completing tax returns for 2015/16 in the run up to the electronic filing deadline of 31 January 2017.
+My point is that in tax what was a sensible decision to buy a low emission car can change and the tax bill increase because of political whim.
+We saw this in the Autumn statement when it was decided to continue the 3% diesel surcharge when it had been announced in 2013 that this surcharge would be withdrawn from 2016/17 onwards.